rovingpen/path-of-the-kings/chapter-02.md

 That was the crux of Tohsaka problem.
 Following one her friends' suggestion they had cut through a rather dark alley, something even small children were advised not to do.
 Tohsaka expressed her concern of course, but the rest of the group waved it off nonchalantly.
 That was Fuyuki city.
 Nothing ever happened there.

-*'So,'* She sighed inwardly as she looked the scene around her unfold, \*"why are we surrounded by five men whose idea of fun involves a lack of clothing on our part?\*' She wanted to ask of her now frightened schoolmates.
+*'So,'* She sighed inwardly as she looked the scene around her unfold, *'why are we surrounded by five men whose idea of fun involves a lack of clothing on our part?'* She wanted to ask of her now frightened schoolmates.
 Why did people choose to ignore wise advices until it was too late?

 "Ah, come on kittens," one of the man said.
 "Don't be scared.
 We ain't gonna hurt you.
 Well... it might hurt at first, but it gets better after a while," he chuckled at his own joke.